trevnorris/papers/golden_ratio/README.md

 Contains the complete LaTeX source for the academic paper.

 **Contents:**
-- `main.tex` - Full paper with mathematical derivations, proofs, and physical interpretation
+- `golden_ratio.tex` - Full paper with mathematical derivations, proofs, and physical interpretation
 - Supporting files for bibliography, figures, and formatting

 **Key Sections:**